 CDC Emergency Preparedness and Response – Some good information regarding emergency response from a medical perspective.
 The best information is on bio-terrorism and chemical emergencies.
 If you have days of time to kill or simply need a way to fall asleep, spend it reading this!

-Blood Type Compatability Chart – Scroll down a bit for a table that relates how blood donors and recipients relate to each other, which may prove useful in some circumstances.
+Blood Type Compatibility Chart – Scroll down a bit for a table that relates how blood donors and recipients relate to each other, which may prove useful in some circumstances.
 By the way, it would be prudent to know what blood type each family member has.

 More PDF Files for Download

-Sanitation and Cleanliness for a Healthy Environment [PDF File] – Proper hygiene and sanitation are a top concern after any disaster and should never be overlooked.
+Sanitation and Cleanliness for a Healthy Environment [links to PDF File] – Proper hygiene and sanitation are a top concern after any disaster and should never be overlooked.
 This free book covers basic sanitary practices (stuff you likely already know) but also details how to deal with dehydration from diarrhea, how to make soap, as well as how to build a variety of proper outdoor toilets.
 I would recommend this guide for the toilet information alone.

 Emergency War Surgery NATO Handbook [PDF File] – A rather lengthy document detailing how to deal with very deadly injuries such as gun shot wounds, burns, chemical agents, radiation and much, much more.
 If you’re interested in post-apocalytic info then this is a must-have thome.
-Here’s an alternative manual, War Medicine [PDF File].

 Ditch Medicine [PDF File] – Discusses small wound repair (including suturing), chest decompression, IV therapy, airway management, anaphylactic shock, pain control, amputations, and burns.